sbt/sbt-site/README.md

 This is an sbt plugin that can generate project websites.

-It is designed to work hand-in-hand with publishing plugins like [xsbt-ghpages-plugin].
+It is designed to work hand-in-hand with publishing plugins like [sbt-ghpages].
-For integrating with [xsbt-ghpages-plugin] please see the [0.4 version][old] of this plugin.

 ## Usage ##